-In my doctrine, I dislike preconceived, narrow spirit.
-You must study this well.
-THE STRONG LONG SWORD SPIRIT IN OTHER SCHOOLS You should not speak of strong and weak long swords.
-If you just wield the long sword in a strong spirit your cutting will be coarse, and if you use the sword coarsely you will have difficulty in winning.
+You should not speak of strong and weak long swords.
+If you just wield the long sword in a strong spirit your cutting will become coarse, and if you use the sword coarsely you will have difficulty in winning.

 If you are concerned with the strength of your sword, you will try to cut unreasonably strongly, and will not be able to cut at all.
 It is also bad to try to cut strongly when testing the sword.
 Whenever you cross swords with an enemy you must not think of cutting him either strongly or weakly; just think of cutting and killing him.
-Be intent solely upon killing the enemy.
+Be intent solely on killing the enemy.
 Do not try to cut strongly and, of course, do not think of cutting weakly.
 You should only be concerned with killing the enemy.

 If you rely on strength, when you hit the enemy's sword you will inevitably hit too hard.
 If you do this, your own sword will be carried along as a result.
-Thus the saying, The strongest hand wins", has no meaning.
+Thus the saying, "The strongest hand wins", has no meaning.